Chart Color Schemes

 Brisbane City features high concentrations of group households and lone person households, with a lower-than-average median household size

 Family households constitute 44.4% of all households, including 8.3% couples with children, 29.9% couples without children, and 4.4% single parent families.
 Non-family households account for the remaining 55.6%, with lone person households at 42.7% and group households comprising 13.0%.
-The median household size is 1.8 people, which is smaller than the Greater Brisbane average of 2.6.
+The median household size is 1.8 people, smaller than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households